fkapsahili/datavislab/MusicData/README.md

 - by the data available at the time of acquiring it
 - by the data that was available for free (Open Data)
-- by personal music style preferrences
+- by personal music style preferences

 Any message deduced from this data does therefore not reflect universal facts but are only valid for the scope of the current data.